galaxyproject/galaxy-hub/content/events/gcc2024/travel/index.md

 ## Weather in Brno in July

-In July, Brno experiences warm and pleasant summer weather:
+In June, Brno experiences warm and pleasant summer weather:

-* Average temperature: The average daytime high temperature in July in Brno is around 25-28°C (77-82°F).
+* Average temperature: The average daytime high temperature in June in Brno is around 24°C (75°F).
+Average low temperature is 12°C (54°F).
-* Sunshine: July is one of the sunniest months in Brno, with an average of 8-10 hours of sunshine per day.
+* Sunshine: June marks the beginning of the summer season in Brno, and you can expect warm and comfortable weather during this time.
-* Rainfall: July is one of the drier months in Brno.
-The city typically receives around 50-60mm of rainfall during the month, spread across a few days.
+* Rainfall: The amount of rainfall in June is generally moderate, so you may encounter occasional showers.
+It's a good idea to have an umbrella or raincoat on hand.

 # Accommodation